pranavkrishnadanda/pranavkrishnadanda/README.md

 **Software Engineer · AI Systems Builder · I turn messy problems into working products**

 I get genuinely excited by problems that look messy at first.
-I’m a software engineer in Hyderabad who spends most of my time building **AI agents and backend systems** that have to work in the real world — with real users, real data, and real pressure.
+I’m a software engineer who spends most of my time building **AI agents and backend systems** that have to work in the real world — with real users, real data, and real pressure.

 Currently at **Oovacha**, where I ship production AI agents and distributed pipelines for clinical data workflows.
 Before that, I built RAG chatbots, classification models, and Django APIs at **Mushroom Solutions**.